nickjoodi/Deep-Learning-for-Knowledge-Graph-Completion/README.md

-		wikiData.txt:			The result of the above query on WikiData wikiData.csv:			Same as wikiData.txt but in .csv format wikiData.py:			A python script used to generate much of processed/
+		wikiData.txt:			The result of the above query on WikiData wikiData.csv:			Same as wikiData.txt but in .csv format wikiData.py:			A python script used to generate much of processed/ wikiData_Large.txt              A more realistic size data set to train the models.
+10 times more data being pulled

 ### 	data/embeddings/ ~ A directory of word/entity embeddings and their scripts
 		entity_embeddings.pkl:  	A dictionary of entity embeddings
 		word_vectors.pkl:		A dictionary of word embeddings
 		word_embeddings.py:		Script for generating word_vectors.pkl
-		bad_entities.py:		A list of entities with no encoding
+		bad_entities.py:		A list of entities with no encoding large_set/:                     A folder containing a more realistic size data set to train the models.
+10 times more data being pulled

 ###		data/processed/ ~ A directory of processed versions of the data in raw/
 		entities_map.pkl:		A dictionary that maps entity labels to their full names